-In 2017, the Department began the last round of revisions to the Maine Learning Results.
-To stagger the implementation of the revised standards, the Department chose to revise 2-3 content areas per year: social studies and science in 2017-2018, career and education development, English language arts, and mathematics in 2018-2019, and health education and physical education, visual and performing arts, and world language in 2019-2020.
-Due to the COVID-19 pandemic, the revision of the health education and physical education, visual and performing arts, and world language standards was postponed in 2020-2021 and resumed in 2021-2022.
-The next review cycle is set to begin in 2023.
+Per Maine Statute: §6209.
+System of learning results established, section 4, the Department follows a scheduled, periodic review of the Maine Learning Results every 5 years.
+To stagger the implementation of the revised standards, the Department revises 2-3 content areas per year: social studies and science in year 1, career and education development, English language arts, and mathematics in year 2, and health education and physical education, visual and performing arts, and world language in year 3 of the cycle.
+The 5 year standards review cycle is part of a continuous improvement process and does not need to result in a major revision during each cycle.

 Typically, the revision takes place over three years per content area.
 The Department’s process is to review, and revise as necessary, the standards in year one.
 This is done in partnership with stakeholders, including teachers, administrators and higher education staff.
 During year two, we work through the legislative process for major substantive rule chapter approval, and support implementation in year three.
 In subsequent years, we provide guidance and resources to SAUs in making the transition to the revised standards.
 There is no pre-determined date when SAU must make the transition to the revised standards.
 It is the Department’s expectation that SAUs will use their own professional judgment and phase in the revised standards at a pace that makes sense for their students and for their educational practice.